MikeJakuszewski/MikeJakuszewski/README.md

 ### Hi there 👋

 My name is Mike Jakuszeski.

-🌱 I’m currently learning learning vanilla JS and am working towards becoming a full stack developer!
+I’m a Canadian software developer learning vanilla JS.
+On my journey to becoming a full stack developer!

-My twitter is @MikeJakusze
+Follow my twitter @MikeJakusze for updates

 Stay tunned! 🤙